 Most boxes and cartons made in Canada are 100% recycled content because that’s what Canada’s packaging mills are built to produce.
 They use old packaging and printed paper collected from the back of factories, supermarkets, office buildings, and from residential (Blue Box) programs.
-While recycled content varies by packaging grade (boxes, bags, cartons), the overall industry average is still an impressive 77 per cent.
+While recycled content varies by packaging grade (boxes, bags, cartons), the overall industry average for domestic shipments is still an impressive 71 per cent.

-Virtually 100% of Canadians can recycle paper packaging in Canada.
+Virtually all Canadians can recycle paper packaging in Canada.
 A recent independent survey found that some 96% of Canadians had access to the recycling of corrugated boxes and paper bags and sacks.
 Some 94% had access to the recycling of boxboard cartons.

 Most paper packaging materials are compostable in Canada.
 In fact, in two provinces more old boxboard cartons are sent for composting than sent for recycling.

 Common ways of achieving reduction include eliminating or reducing layers, introducing high performance board or kraft paper (making it lighter), reconfiguring box flaps, or removing unnecessary air space between the product and its packaging.
 These and other design changes have occurred across the industry so it is difficult to single out companies for special attention.

 Two major efforts, both led by PPEC, stand out, however.
 The first was persuading the Railways Association of Canada to change its rules on corrugated containers shipped by rail.
 The boxes were basically overbuilt to avoid insurance claims for goods damaged in transit.
 PPEC proposed amendments to the rules that would protect the contents while at the same time slashing the amount of corrugated needed by between five and ten percent, the equivalent of taking about 100,000 tonnes of packaging off the market.